 The protostomes can generally be classified into three different body plans all of which are bilaterally symmetrical and triploblastic.

 The majority of worm-like protostomes have a well-developed coelom, a cavity inside the body which provides space for fluids to circulate.
 The coelom acts as a hydrostatic skeleton, which uses fluid pressure to allow movement.

-- Pripulida (penis worms) are marine worms, which have a toothed throat that they turn inside out to extend, grab prey and them retract back into the body for consumption.
+- Pripulida (penis worms) are marine worms that have a toothed throat that they turn inside out to extend, grab prey and then retract back into the body for consumption.

 - Nemertea (ribbon worms) have a proboscis with a barbed tip that lies inside the body just above the gut.
 To feed, Nemertea extend the proboscis outside the mouth and capture prey using venom and entangling.